 Documentary photographer Tori Ferenc uses her camera as an excuse to meet people from all over the world.
 From the Hasidic Jewish community in Stamford Hill to the Kurdish children in exile on the outskirts of Dunkirk, Ferenc's atmospheric black and white photographs capture a sense of identity and belonging.
-For her most recent project, Ferenc travelled back to her hometown in Poland, to document portraits of those involved with the flourishing BMX scene.
+For her most recent project, Ferenc traveled back to her hometown in Poland to document portraits of those involved with the flourishing BMX scene.
 "When you're young and bored you don't have a lot of options" shared Ferenc, "but these guys found their passion which is BMX".
 We spoke to Ferenc to find out more about the BMX scene in Poland and the relationships built through her photography.

 What is the atmosphere like in your hometown in Poland?

 My hometown is rather small and when I was growing up there wasn't a lot to do.
 Back then, Poland was still getting back on its feet post-communism, lots of people would lose their jobs because state factories couldn't keep up with the changes of capitalism.
 Even though the economic situation is better now, the sense of strange immobility still runs through my town, like time stopped at some point.
 However, a lot of my friends from school, after years of being away from home, decided to come back.
 They are doing some amazing work to animate the culture in the town.
 It gets better and better every year.

 What do you think draws the young people of your town to BMXing?